sellicott/sscs-cass_desk_clock_project/README.md

 - [Read the project documentation](docs/info.md)

-While most modules for the project are provided, several modules are left unfinished (as an excersise to the reader :-) ).
+While most modules for the project are provided, several modules are left unfinished (as an excersise to the reader).
 The unfinished modules are:
 [clk_gen_template.v](src/input/clk_gen_template.v), and
 [clock_register_template.v](src/core/clock_register_template.v).